sf-wdi-19-20/modules/w11_d1_2_mongo_nested_resources_review/README.md

 6. Make a route to delete an answer that's embedded in a question. **Hint:** Take a similar approach as your update method, but you'll need to `remove` the answer after finding it embedded inside the question.

+## Stretch Challenges

+1. Add <a href="http://mongoosejs.com/docs/validation" target="_blank">validations</a> to both the `Question` and `Answer` models.
+Both the question `text` and answer `content` should be <a href="http://mongoosejs.com/docs/api.html#schematype_SchemaType-required" target="_blank">required</a>.

+2. In your API routes to create and update questions, respond with an error if the required validation is not met.

+3. Implement the same error-handling for your API routes to create and update an embedded answer.

+4. Install `mocha`, `chai`, and `request`, and write request specs for all your API routes.
+Start with testing your `get` routes for a response code of 200, then move on to testing `post`, `put`, and `delete`.

+TODO: add links/examples of error-handling and request specs.

 ```js
 //
 // models/answer.js